I hope you are enjoying my new Selah book. I’ve decided to make it easier to read by placing the new version of Chapter 1 here.

 “Silly little birds!” she called.
 She glanced at her watch and hurried toward the first of 9 gates she must pass through before entering the last classroom off the main corridor, the classroom on the left, by the big, white, barred gate that led to the prison yard.

 Inside the waiting room, she clocked in and surrendered her see-through bag for inspection by the Correctional Officer (CO) on duty.
-She emptied her pockets and walked quickly through the metal detector, signed her name in the book, and skirted past The Bubble (where later a receptionist would sit, encased in bullet-proof plastic).
+She emptied her pockets and walked quickly through the metal detector, signed her name in the book, and skirted past The Bubble (where later a receptionist would sit, encased in bullet-proof glass).
 Selah entered the Admin doors and walked down the long hallway with its cheerful yellow walls and shiny linoleum floors, through the big white gate with heavy bars, past Central Checkpoint with its dark glass outside and its many inside Tech monitors, officers watching almost every corner of the prison, in and out.
 She never saw her classroom on a monitor.
 She had heard that the camera inside it was disabled, just hanging in the ceiling’s corner to make people feel nervous with the possibility they may be watched.
 What did it matter, anyway?
 Selah had nothing to hide.

 As she walked down the main corridor, past the other teachers’ classrooms, the sun suddenly shone in from outside the blue Yard Door that was left open.
 She paused before unlocking her gray door with the big silver key on her keychain.
 Sunlight spread around her as if alive, like a bird lifting its wings to fly.

 What—what’s happening? she wondered.
 There was no answer she could hear.
 She blinked her eyes, hesitated a moment longer, then stepped inside the classroom and got it ready for the day.
 As usual, several students were already there.
-She barely noticed the one who sat nearest to her desk as she unlocked the back cupboard so that her clerk could take out the big plastic box full of folders and the sign-in sheet.
+She barely noticed the one who sat nearest to her desk as she unlocked the back cupboard so that her inmate clerk could take out the big plastic box full of folders and the sign-in sheet.
 She walked past the silent student as she unlocked the file cabinet and took out a box of pencils, some pink erasers, a few pens, and a stapler.
 After arranging notebooks, she pulled the telephone out of the top drawer and connected it to its cable.

 It was her only link to security if she needed help, except for a panic button on the wall that she had never tested.
 One of two COs who walked up and down the main corridor may or may not be outside her classroom in time of need.
 They had radios and handcuffs, but no weapons.
-The DCR (Department of Corrections and Rehabilitation) officers, however, carried batons, pepper spray, non-lethal, and lethal guns on their utility belts.
+The DCR (Department of Corrections and Rehabilitation) Officers, however, carried batons, pepper spray, non-lethal, and lethal guns on their big black utility belts.
 They dressed in green, combat-style uniforms.
 The Company COs wore tan pants and shirts, and some inmates teased that they were just security guards.

 But Selah respected them.
 Once she had seen a CO walk a half-naked, barefoot prisoner down the main corridor, calling out, “Stand back against the wall!”
 He pushed the handcuffed inmate toward “R & R” to face special punishment inside a single cell.
-The captive’s long black hair hung wildly down his back like a lion’s mane, and his face was bleeding from the fight he had started.
+The captive’s long black hair hung wildly down his back like a lion’s mane, and his face was bleeding from the fight that he had started.
 The CO, unsmiling, barely glanced toward Selah as she leaned against the wall.
 Across from Selah, a new convict sat down, almost crying as he watched the spectacle.
 Fear etched across his pale young face.
 He was, maybe, 18 years old but seemed like a lost child.
 His face looked as if he had just awoken from sleep to discover where he was, as if he was asking in his very soul,

 “How did my life come to THIS?”